caotic123/PomPom-Language/README.md

 - And yep, the design of everything can change, only for the sake of expressivity.
 - For now, we don't offer a terminating checker either positivity checker.
 - Optional constructors are experimental.
+- If you are struggling to re-implement Pompom or have any questions, please feel free to contact me at camposferreiratiago@gmail.com.